Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Introduction and Preliminaries

-where $\mathbf{x} = \text{vec}(\mathbf{X}) \in \{0,1\}^{n_1n_2\times 1}$ is the vectorized form, and $\mathbf{H}$ is the $m$-order affinity tensor whose element records the affinity between two hyperedges, operated by tensor product $\otimes_k$ \cite{LeeCVPR11}.
+where $\otimes_k$ can be regarded as tensor marginalization at dimension $k$.
 Details of tensor multiplication can be referred to Sec.
 3.1 in \cite{DuchennePAMI11}.
 Most existing hypergraph matching works assume the affinity tensor is invariant w.r.t. the index of the hyperedge pairs for computational tractability.

-Traditional methods mostly assume the affinity is predefined and focus on finding the optimal solution.
-The limited capacity of a shallow affinity model e.g. Gaussian kernel with Euclid distance, cannot provide enough flexibility for real-world data.
-In other words, the predefined affinity function can be biased and even the mathematically optimal solution can departure from the perfect matching in reality.
-Such challenges have also been (partially) addressed in multiple graph matching, which tries to enforce cycle-consistency to conquer local bias~\cite{YanPAMI16,yan2015consistency}.
-We resort deep network to train the affinity function adapted to data.
-Our network further learns to solve QAP (and matching of hypergraph as well as multiple graphs) end-to-end.